useful packagesimport numpy as npimport pandas as pd#%pip install gapminder (for installing gapminder if you haven't had one)from gapminder import gapminderprint(f"* Number of observations: {gapminder.shape[0]}")gapminder.sample(3)

 EDA involves summarizing and visualizing data to uncover patterns, detect anomalies, and understand relationships between variables.
 Statistical summaries, such as mean, median, and standard deviation, are essential tools in this process.

-• Which variables are considered quantitative and which are qualitative?
+Which variables are considered quantitative and which are qualitative?

 Hint: You can check the default column types by using gapminder.dtypes.
+But this may not be accurate because some categorical data may be encoded using numerical values.

 Your response: